 Yes, 3D-printed guns can fire hundreds of rounds.
 However, they are slow-firing compared to traditional firearms and can be disastrous when not made with the right precision.

-6. What are 3D printed guns?
+6. What are 3D-printed guns?

-3D printed firearms are firearms using 3D printing technology.
+3D-printed firearms are firearms using 3D printing technology.

-There are 2 types of 3D printed guns based on the material used for construction:
+There are 2 types of 3D-printed guns based on the material used for construction:

 - Combination of plastic and metal

-7. Are 3D printed gun parts safe?
+7. Are 3D-printed gun parts safe?

-That was my take on printing gun parts using 3D technology.
+So far, I think you have noticed the best 3D printer for guns; that was my take on printing gun parts using 3D technology.
 As mentioned above, this is a gray area, so please take proper care of the irregularities during the printing process.